Demi Lovato overdosed and received Narcan, the life-saving overdose antidote.

 1) Narcan is a brand of naloxone (the other major brand is Evzio).

-Naloxone is a drug that, when administered during a suspected opioid overdose, can rapidly reverse a potentially fatal overdose of heroin or pain pills.
-The name brand Narcan is naloxone as a nasal spray, whereas Evzio is naloxone as an auto-injection (similar to an EpiPen).
+Naloxone is a drug that can rapidly reverse a potentially fatal overdose of heroin or pain pills when it’s administered during a suspected opioid overdose.
+The name brand Narcan is naloxone as a nasal spray.
+Evzio is naloxone as an auto-injection (similar to an EpiPen).
 Both contain the same active ingredient, naloxone.

 2) Naloxone is an opioid antagonist.